techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 * Application Developers
 * People interested in learning about
-	- S/4HANA extension and SDK
+	- S/4HANA Cloud extension and SDK
+	- SAP Leonardo Internet of Things Foundation
-	- SAP Leonardo IoT & Machine Learning
+	- SAP Leonardo Machine Learning Foundation

 ## Goal

-The goal of this exercise is to have your workstation well prepared in order to attend to the S/4HANA Cloud Extension & SAP Leonardo workshop.
+The goal of this pre-requisite exercise is to have your workstation or laptop well prepared in order to attend to the *"Build innovative extension of S/4HANA Cloud with SAP Cloud Platform and SAP Leonardo Technologies Power Week"*.

 ## Prerequisites